-Strict requirements will apply throughout the EU as of 9 February 2019: Prescription-only medicinal products must bear safety features.
-These safety features ensure that no falsified medicinal products enter into the legal supply chain.
+Strict requirements apply throughout the EU as of 9 February 2019: Prescription-only medicinal products must bear safety features.
+These safety features ensure that no falsified medicinal product enters into the legal supply chain.
 Directive 2011/62/EU of the European Parliament and of the Council as well as Delegated Regulation EU 2016/161 of the EU Commission form the legal basis for the implementation of this procedure.
 The aforementioned safety features encompass a unique identifier and a device allowing to detect tampering.

-In order to record the unique identifiers each EU member state must establish a national repository.
-The national repository implemented in Austria will be connected to a European hub to ensure the verification of individual medicinal product packs also throughout Europe.
+In order to record the unique identifiers each EU as well as EEA member state and Switzerland established a national repository.
+The national repository implemented in Austria is connected to an European Hub to ensure the verification of individual medicinal product packs also throughout Europe.
 This hub is operated by the European Medicines Verification Organisation (EMVO).

 AMVS GmbH, a 100% subsidiary of AMVO, is the company that operates the Austrian data repository.

 Key figures relating to the implementation of the EU Directive in Austria:

 million packs per year

 EMVO (European Medicines Verification Organisation) is responsible for implementing the system called for by the Falsified Medicines Directive at European level.

 countries must set up a serialisation and verification system for medicinal products.

 pharmaceutical companies must be connected to a single system.